colonbrack3t/Final-Year-Project-2022/README.md

 This simple enum holds every stage progession of the project, such that we can easily decide what to do in the Update() function based on the current stage.

 ## Troubleshooting
+### Port error on runtime
+If you get an error stating multiple servers cannot be opened on the same port, simply changing the port defined in the BalanceBoard.Start() function should resolve this problem (don't forget to also switch ports on the Wiiboard tool)

+### Wii board connection issues / Wii board tool issues
+Please refer to the [Wiiboard tool docks](https://colonbrack3t.github.io/Wiiboard-Socket-Tool/)

 ## License+-
 [MIT](https://choosealicense.com/licenses/mit/)